Chart Color Schemes

 Ashcroft - Busby - Miller is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Ashcroft-Busby-Miller scores highly in cultural diversity, with 40.8% of its population born overseas and 58.1% speaking a language other than English at home.
-The dominant religion is Christianity, comprising 39.6% of the population.
-However, Islam is notably overrepresented at 27.0%, compared to the Greater Sydney average of 12.9%.
+Christianity is the predominant religion in Ashcroft-Busby-Miller, comprising 39.6% of people.
+However, Islam is significantly overrepresented, making up 27.0%, compared to Greater Sydney's average of 12.9%.

 Frequently Asked Questions - Diversity